Liam-Deacon/phaseshifts/phaseshifts/README.rst

    fortran code.
 Use *A. Barbieri and M.A.
 Van Hove, private communication.*
    (see ``doc/phsh2007.txt`` for further details).

  - **E.L.
 Shirley** - who developed part of the fortran code during work towards his PhD thesis (refer to the thesis: *E.L.
 Shirley, "Quasiparticle calculations in atoms and many-body core-valence partitioning", University of Illinois, Urbana, 1991*).

+ - **J. Rundgren** - who developed the EEASiSSS package and collaborated on numerous improvements to the underlying FORTRAN code base.
+Please cite *J. Rundgren, Phys.
+Rev. B 68 125405 (2003).*

  - **Christoph Gohlke** - who developed the elements.py module used extensively throughout for the modelling convenience functions (see 'elements.py' for license details).

- I would also be grateful if you acknowledge this python package (*phaseshifts*) as:
+ I would also be grateful if you acknowledge use of this python package (*phaseshifts*) as: *L.M.
- *L.M.
 Deacon, private communication.*

 Thanks
 ------

-I wish to personally add a heart-felt thanks to both Eric Shirley and Michel Van Hove who have kindly allowed the use of their code in the ``libphsh.f`` file needed for the underlying low-level functions in this package.
+I wish to personally add a heart-felt thanks to Eric Shirley, John Rundgren and Michel Van Hove who have kindly allowed the use of their code needed for the underlying low-level functions in this package.

 Contact
 =======

-This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very welcome and should be sent to: liam.deacon@diamond.ac.uk
+This package is developed/maintained in my spare time so any bug reports, patches, or other feedback are very desirable and should be sent to: liam.deacon@diamond.ac.uk

 The project is in the early developmental stages and so anyone who wishes to get involved are most welcome (simply contact me using the email above).